 - Cash, Credit, or Certified Check for payment of bid and buyer's premium

-- Must not be a government official involved with the Assessment process
+- Must not be an elected or appointed government official, or immediate family thereof, involved with the Assessment or Taxation process in any Oswego County Municipality.

-*Full terms will be in the Collar City Auction Brochure (Coming Soon)*
+*Full terms available in the Collar City Auction Brochure (Coming Soon)*

 Questions?
 E-mail Collar City Auctions (Specify "Oswego County Tax Auction")